divnix/digga/README.md

 > maturing _well_ for a while.

-Digga &mdash; slangy german for "good friend" &mdash; is a flake utility library that helps you declaratively craft and manage all three layers of your system environment within a single [nix flakes][flakes] repository:
+Digga &mdash; slangy German for "good friend" &mdash; is a flake utility library that helps you declaratively craft and manage all three layers of your system environment within a single [nix flakes][flakes] repository: